 Phone: +34 919 20 09 29

 La Castela brings a different touch to the tapas scene in Madrid.
 If you are looking for a unique tapas experience this is where you should go!
 La Castela in unlike other tapas places, the portions are big, the seafood is fresh and they care about using high-quality ingredients.
 The place is pretty busy around dinner time and the food is why.
 Plus, their bar was one of the few selected places for Michelin’s Bib Gourmand choices for 2018.

 Address: Calle Doctor Castelo, 22

 8. CASA LUCAS

-Casa Lucas is another popular stop both among travelers and local people with an unpretentious atmosphere in La Latina neighborhood.
+Casa Lucas is a popular stop among travelers and local people in the La Latina neighborhood.
 What they do here is simple – good food, good drinks, and a cozy casual environment.
 You can see the wine and beverage selection on the wall written on a blackboard.
-The menu is quite eclectic and offers you many raciones of tapas – the personal portions.
-They are pretty known for their blood sausage, oxtail, and calamari.
-It is a pretty popular place so you might wait for a table for some time!
+Their menu is quite eclectic and they offer many raciones of tapas (personal portions).
+They are well known for their blood sausage, oxtail, and calamari.
+It is a pretty popular place so you might have to wait for a table!